tytydraco/yessleep/out/The_Animals_are_Talking_Part_1_Patient_is_the_Night.md

 Shaking myself from the mud that coated my rainboots and quickly throwing my gloves to the wet dirt I ran, following the cobble path towards the driveway.

 The old rusted lamp post flickers before I stop right under its beam of light, not just a step behind my anxious grandparents.
 Grandma clung to Grandpa before he shrugs her away, slowly trudging towards the parked semi, the smoke clouds coming off it like it had its own personal fog attached.
-As I run, quickly running out of breath, but still stampeding full ahead—I accidently, like that clumsy nitwit I am, slam myself into the flickering lamp post center of the gravel entrance way.
+As I run, quickly running out of breath, but still stampeding full ahead—I accidently slam myself into the flickering lamp post center of the gravel entrance way.

 The light flickers and its pitch black, time stops.